(750 ILCS 5/503) (from Ch. 40, par. 503)

 |

-Section, all property acquired by either spouse after the marriage and before a
+(b)(1) For purposes of distribution of property, all property acquired by either spouse after the marriage and before a

-judgment of dissolution of marriage or declaration of invalidity of marriage,
+judgment of dissolution of marriage or declaration of invalidity of marriage is presumed marital property.
+This presumption includes non-marital property transferred into some form of co-ownership

-between the spouses, is presumed to be marital property, regardless of whether
+between the spouses, regardless of whether

 title is held individually or by the spouses in some form of co-ownership such